-Massachusetts had \$3.0 billion of general obligation variable rate debt outstanding or 7.3% of fiscal 2018 net tax supported debt, with nearly \$1.5 billion of the variable rate bonds unhedged.
+Massachusetts had \$2.6 billion of general obligation variable rate debt outstanding or 5.9% of fiscal 2019 net tax supported debt, with nearly \$1.5 billion of the variable rate bonds unhedged.
 Liquidity facilities contain a mix of three- and five-year term-out provisions that, considering the strength of Massachusetts' market access, should provide ample time to refinance, if necessary.
+Inclusive of the full amount of the commonwealth's commercial paper program and its note purchase agreement, the variable and short-term debt is 6.8% of total net tax supported debt.